O-01/holbertonschool-simple_shell/README.md

 - `strncmp` - Compares two strings to the specific byte.
 - `strsep` - Extract token from string.
 - `waitpid` - Wait for process to change state.
-- `write` - Send a message to another user.
-- `close` - Close a file descriptor.
-- `open` - Open and possibly create a file.
-- `read` - Read a line from standard input.
-- `sleep` - Delay for a specified amount of time.

 ## FLOWCHART :chart_with_upwards_trend:
 ![image](https://github.com/O-01/holbertonschool-simple_shell/assets/126730794/83a88c11-8be5-46de-9445-c9a6495849f3)